 SoundCloud is one of the largest audio libraries and music platforms in the world.
-Every minute, over 10 million creators and 12 hours of content is uploaded!
+Every minute, over 10 million creators and 12 hours of content are uploaded!
 The diverse creator community has led to a vast range of music styles you can imagine.
-This library can be a video makers dream if you know how to navigate the site and the source royalty free music from SoundCloud.
+This library can be a video maker’s dream if you know how to navigate the site and source royalty-free music from SoundCloud.

 Part 1: What is SoundCloud?

 SoundCloud is a Berlin-based company that launched in 2008.
-The platform aimed to create a community of music artists, and give them a place to share, listen, review, and collaborate on their productions.
+The platform aimed to create a community of music artists, and give them a place to share, listen to, review, and collaborate on their productions.

 Part 2: What is Royalty Free or Copyright Free?